 Aromatase inhibitors are another hormone treatment for breast cancer.
 They are an alternative to tamoxifen.
 Aromatase inhibitors only work in post-menopausal women.
 Women who are post-menopausal, either naturally or as a result of treatment such as chemotherapy or surgical removal of the ovaries, may be prescribed aromatase inhibitors.

 If you and your doctor don’t know whether or not you have gone through menopause, you may be prescribed tamoxifen for a year or more and then changed to an aromatase inhibitor once menopause is confirmed.
 If you have not been through menopause these drugs do not work effectively.

 In women before menopause, most if not all oestrogen is made in the ovaries.
 After menopause, an enzyme called aromatase helps to make oestrogen in the peripheral body tissues such as muscle, fat and the adrenal glands.
 Aromatase inhibitors work by blocking this enzyme, thereby reducing the production of oestrogen to feed the breast cancer cells.

 Aromatase inhibitors are taken as a tablet once a day.
 The treatment course is usually five years.

 Like tamoxifen, aromatase inhibitors can be used before or after other treatments for breast cancer such as surgery, chemotherapy and radiotherapy.

 Aromatase inhibitors can also be used after two to three years of tamoxifen to complete the course of hormonal treatment.
-Sometimes a 10-year course of hormonal therapy is recommended.
+Sometimes, a 10-year course of aromatase inhibitor is recommended.
 Aromatase inhibitors can also be used to treat breast cancer that has recurred or spread.

 Three aromatase inhibitors are used in Australia: